 Recovering Microsoft Access Databases (*.mdb, *.accdb)

+Read about recovering lost or deleted Access database files or their backup copies, and the most widespread causes of getting your database lost.
 Microsoft Access is one of the applications within the Microsoft Office package, which is a powerful, available and relatively easy tool for database management.

 In Microsoft Access, you can import or read other database files, as well as Excel, SharePoint, Outlook folders, and XML or HTML text files.
 A user can independently create a database of contacts, tasks, events, projects or fixed assets etc.